A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Introduction

-A related area is adaptive FL algorithms, where adaptive gradients~\cite{reddi2021adaptive,wang2022communication1,wang2022communication2} and adaptive local updates~\cite{ruan2021towards,wang2020tackling} have been studied.
-Some recent works have viewed the adaptation of aggregation weights from different perspectives~\cite{wu2021fast,tan2022adafed}, which do not address the problem of unknown participation probabilities.
+A related area is adaptive FL algorithms, where adaptive gradients \citep{reddi2021adaptive,wang2022communication1,wang2022communication2} and adaptive local updates \citep{ruan2021towards,wang2020tackling} were studied.
+Some recent works viewed the adaptation of aggregation weights from different perspectives \citep{wu2021fast,tan2022adafed,wang2022asyncfeded}, which do not address the problem of unknown participation statistics.
 All these methods are orthogonal to our work and can potentially work together with our algorithm.
-To the best of our knowledge, no prior work has studied weight adaptation in the presence of unknown participation probabilities with provable convergence guarantees.
+To the best of our knowledge, no prior work has studied weight adaptation in the presence of unknown participation statistics with provable convergence guarantees.

-A uniqueness in our work is that the statistics related to participation probabilities need to be collected across multiple FL rounds.
-Although a recent work~\cite{wang2022unified} has aimed at extracting a participation-specific term in the convergence bound, it still requires the aggregation weights in each round to sum to one (thus coordinated participation); it also requires an amplification procedure over multiple rounds for the bound to hold, making it difficult to tune the hyperparameters.
-In contrast, our work in this paper considers uncontrolled and uncoordinated participation without sophisticated amplification mechanisms.
+A uniqueness in our problem is that the statistics related to participation need to be collected across multiple FL rounds.
+Although \cite{wang2022unified} aimed at extracting a participation-specific term in the convergence bound, that approach still requires the aggregation weights in each round to sum to one (thus coordinated participation); it also requires an amplification procedure over multiple rounds for the bound to hold, making it difficult to tune the hyperparameters.
+In contrast, this paper considers uncontrolled and uncoordinated participation without sophisticated amplification mechanisms.